aspnet/SignalR/benchmarks/BenchmarkServer/README.md

 3. If cloned go to the BenchmarksDriver project
 4. Use the following command as a guideline for running a test using your changes

-`dotnet run --clientName signalr --path "/default" --server <server-endpoint> --client <client-endpoint> --properties "Transport=WebSockets" --properties "HubProtocol=messagepack" --connections 10 --duration 20 --warmup 5 --repository signalr@branch-name --projectFile benchmarks/BenchmarkServer/BenchmarkServer.csproj`
+`dotnet run --server <server-endpoint> --client <client-endpoint> --properties "Transport=WebSockets" --properties "HubProtocol=messagepack" -j <path to signalr.json> --repository signalr@branch-name --projectFile benchmarks/BenchmarkServer/BenchmarkServer.csproj`

 5. For more info/commands see https://github.com/aspnet/benchmarks/blob/dev/src/BenchmarksDriver/README.md